jeremygradisher/finance-tracker/README.md

 Rolled through this on 01/08/2020 to update and test.

 You need to have an api key.
 Not happening.
 Just leving this for the commits.
+#this no longer works because they monetized the stock_quote api